 Measure Air Flow

 The amount of air is roughly ten to twelve times the amount of natural gas consumed.
 Fans supply the air, and ductwork directs the air to the combustion burner.
 It is easy to install thermal mass flow meters with insertion probes through the wall of the ductwork.
-For large ductwork, consider multiple probes to account for variations in flow profile.
+For large ductwork, consider multiple probes to account for variations in the flow profile.

 Thermal Mass Flow Meters